Brendangrubb/portfolio/README.md

 Copyright (c) 2016 **_Brendan Grubb_**

-*This website is licensed under the GPL license.*
+*This website is licensed under the GPL license*